If you are applying for this course from within the UK click apply now.

 Our students have attended Premier League matches in the press box to see sportswriters at work and have interviewed sports celebrities themselves.
 Two of our students even had a FIFA tournament on the pitch at SAFC with Jordan Pickford and Duncan Watmore.

 In addition, our students have also covered tennis, golf, boxing, American Football, F1, hockey, gymnastics and many other sports.

-All students studying on-campus undergraduate Sports Journalism courses can take up a CV-enhancing work placement, a University-led industry initiative, or a professional and business development boot camp.
-By the term placement, we mean we are offering you a taste of the industry which might last anything from two days to four weeks on a part-time basis.
+All students studying this course can take up a CV-enhancing work placement, a University-led industry initiative, or a professional and business development boot camp.
+A placement offers you a taste of the industry and can last anything from two days to four weeks, on a part-time basis.

 Join award winners